Zcaplit/Lab-3-Experimental-Physics-PHAS0051-HPGe-Detector-for-Nuclear-Spectroscopy/$README.md

 # Lab-3-Experimental-Physics-PHAS0051-HPGe-Detector-for-Nuclear-Spectroscopy
-This lab involvs tons of data analysis, and thus Python script is used extensively.
+This lab involves tons of data analysis, and thus Python script is used extensively.
 This main purpose is for records.

 Here will be two main files: Spectra.py and Exe.ipynb,